-- any potential conflicts of interest and must follow the procedure set out in the Officer Code of Conduct. - 2.5 The Commercial and Customer Services Director in consultation with the Chief Operating Officer shall maintain and issue the Contract Procedure Rules. - 2.6 Unless the context otherwise requires, terms used in these Contract Procedure Rules shall have the meanings ascribed to them in section 16 (Definitions and Interpretation).
+- The Director of Commercial Services in consultation with the Director of Resources shall maintain and issue the Contract Procedure Rules. - 1.7 Customer Support Group (CSG) Procurement is responsible for ensuring Council awareness and compliance with the requirements of all relevant Law.
+Any significant changes to existing or new relevant Law will be reflected in these Contract Procedure Rules. - 2.3 Unless the context otherwise requires, terms used in these Contract Procedure Rules shall have the meanings ascribed to them in section 16 (Definitions and Interpretation).

-3 SCOPE
+32 SCOPE

-- 3.1 The Contract Procedure Rules apply to all Procurement activities, including expenditure of external funding, such as grant allocation, received by the Council from external sources. - 3.2 The Contract Procedure Rules do not apply to Non-Procurement activities as defined in Section 16.17 (Definitions) of these Contract Procedure Rules.
-Payments to third parties for Non Procurement activities shall be subject to authorisation by Finance. - 3.3 Where the Council is entering into a Contract as an agent in collaboration with another public body or organisation which is the principal or lead body in the collaboration, these Contract Procedure Rules apply only in so far as they are consistent with the requirements of the principal or lead body concerned.
-Where the Council is acting as principal or the lead body, these Contract Procedure Rules will take precedence. - 3.4 Where the Council's schools have to abide by the Scheme for Financing Schools which requires them to follow Contract Standing Orders (CSO) for Schools, then the CSO for Schools shall take precedence over these Contract Procedure Rules. - 3.5 Any interest in land, transaction in land and or lease transaction is excluded from the Contract Procedure Rules but must be authorised in accordance with the requirements set out in the Constitution and, specifically, the Management of Asset, Property and Land Rules. - 3.6 Section 75 NHS Act 2006 arrangements are not subject to these Contract Procedure Rules
+3.12.1 The Contract Procedure Rules apply to all Procurement activities, including expenditure of external funding on Procurement, such as grant allocation, received by the Council from external sources.

+- 3.22.2 The Contract Procedure Rules do not apply to Non-Procurement activities as defined as set out in Section 1613.17-18 (Definitions) of these Contract Procedure Rules-Payments to third parties for Non-Procurement-these activities shall be are subject to authorisation by the Director of Finance. - 3.32.3 Where the Council is entering into a Contract as an agent in collaboration with another public body or organisation which is the principal or lead body in the collaboration, these Contract Procedure Rules apply only in so far as they are consistent with the requirements of the principal or lead body concerned.
+Where the Council is acting as principal or the lead body, these Contract Procedure Rules will take precedence. - 3.42.4 Where the Council's schools have to abide by the Scheme for Financing Schools which requires them to follow Contract Standing Orders (CSO) for Schools, then the CSO for Schools shall take precedence over these Contract Procedure Rules. - 3.5 These Contract Procedure Rules do not apply to any acquisition or disposal of Aany interest in land, or to any transaction in land and or lease transaction is excluded from the Contract Procedure Rules, but must be authorised in accordance with the requirements set out in the Constitution and, specifically, the Management of Asset, Property and Land Rules. - 3.62.5 Section 75 National Health Services Act 2006 arrangements between NHS bodies and the council are not subject to these Contract Procedure Rules though Procurement activities undertaken under any such arrangements may be.